SanyaSinha11/CodeAlpha-Secure_Coding_Review/README.md

 ## Code Structure

+- **Main Method:**
+  - Validates that exactly two arguments are provided (the language and file path).
+  - Checks if the file exists and is a valid file.
-- Main Method: Validates arguments and calls the appropriate method based on the specified language.
+  - Calls the appropriate method to analyze the file based on the provided language.

-- Static Analysis Methods:
+- **Static Analysis Methods:**
   - `checkCode_Java(String filePath)`
   - `checkCode_Python(String filePath)`
   - `checkCode_C_Cpp(String filePath)`
   - `checkCode_JS(String filePath)`

-- executeCmd(String[] command): Executes the system command and processes its output.
+- **executeCmd(String[] command):** Executes the system command and processes its output.

-- reviewRecmd(String output): Provides recommendations based on the tool's output.
+- **reviewRecmd(String output):** Provides recommendations based on the tool's output.

 ## Recommendatiions